hi-imjoerizzo/wdi-atx-3-hw/w02/d04/afternoon/exercise_no_x/readme.md

 **Pair Programming - 20 min**

-You have a new client that despises the letter "x" with a passion.
-Make sure this text input prevents users from typing in the letter "x" as they type.
+You have a new client that despises the letter "**x**" with a passion.
+Make sure this text input prevents users from typing in the letter "**x**" as they type.

 Tips:
 * Look through the list of DOM events and find one that will work for this situation